smfarjad/CYBR8420_Team3/Project_Proposal.md

 **Additional Project Statistics:**

 - **Number of contributors:** Salt has more than 3,000 contributors to its GitHub repository.
-GitHub

-- **Total commits:** The repository has over 108,300 commits on the main Salt repo. docs.saltproject.io
+- **Total commits:** The repository has over 108,300 commits on the main Salt repository.

 - **Open issues:** As of early September 2025, there are thousands of open issues—e.g. issues numbered in the 68,000s (e.g. #68311, #68308, etc.).
-GitHub

 - **Recent activity:** Salt continues to have regular bug reports and pull requests.
 It also had a recent Long Term Support (LTS) release (v3006.10) in March 2025.